cx-language/cx/docs/book/interfaces.md

 ## Declaring Interfaces

 Interfaces are types that specify a set of member functions.
-Other types can implement an interface by listing the interface name after a colon following the class name, and providing the member functions required by the interface:
+Struct types can implement an interface by listing the interface name after a colon following the struct name, and providing the member functions required by the interface:

 ```go
 interface Fooable {